Guuruuu/Web-Application-Project/README.md

    - Provide a name for your repository and create it.

 2. **Build and Tag Docker Image**:
-   - Create a `Dockerfile` for your web application.(please see Dockerfile in Web-application for details)
+   - Create a `Dockerfile` for your web application.
+(Please see Dockerfile in Web-application for details)
    - Build and tag your Docker image.
    ```bash
    docker build -t your-app .